-Soon after this Richard set up his first workshop, becoming his own boss and taking on his first employee.
-His success meant that in 1996 he moved his workshop to bigger premises and began designing and building bespoke kitchens.
+Richard attended college and qualified with a Distinction in Furniture Design and Cabinet Making.
+His knowledge continued to grow and he soon set up his own workhops – Davonport was borne.
+His success meant that in 1996 he moved his workshop to larger premises and began designing and building bespoke kitchens.
 Working for himself gave Richard the freedom to work to his own standards.
 By using only the finest quality materials and combining traditional cabinet making skills with resourceful building techniques, Richard very quickly established high standards for his work, creating furniture designs without compromise.

 By 2005, Richard Davonport had created a working relationship with over 20 different design studios across the UK.
-He then employed 17 like-minded people at his workshop in Colchester, on the Suffolk/Essex border, creating luxury bespoke kitchens and interiors.
+He employed 17 like-minded people at his workshop in Colchester, on the Suffolk/Essex border, creating luxury bespoke kitchens and interiors.
 The Davonport brand and first retail studio were borne from this success.
-The business’ reputation for quality kitchen furniture, beautiful designs and great customer service soon spread thanks to praise for its designs and high standards in the interiors and kitchen press.
+The business’s reputation for quality kitchen furniture, beautiful designs and great customer service soon spread, thanks to praise for its designs and premium standards in the interiors and kitchen press.

-Continued growth and success meant that in 2013 Davonport moved to its new home; a 1.2 acre site in Colchester comprising of a 20,000sq ft workshop, a retail showroom and nearly 30 employees.
-Despite the success of the brand and size of the business, Richard Davonport’s ethos remains the same as it did when he opened his very first workshop; a strong focus on quality materials, traditional craft and furniture, without compromise.
+Continued growth and success meant that in 2013 Davonport moved to its current home; a 1.2 acre site in Colchester comprising of a 20,000sq ft workshop, a retail showroom and nearly 30 employees.
+Despite the success of the brand and size of the business, Richard Davonport’s ethos remains the same as it did when he opened his very first workshop; a strong focus on quality materials, traditional craftsmanship and creating furniture without compromise.
 As he says, ‘It’s not just a job as the furniture we make carries my name.”